Immersive Workshop Leaders

 POETRY: Tina Mozelle Braziel

 tina headshotTina Mozelle Braziel won the Philip Levine Prize for Poetry for Known by Salt (Anhinga Press).
 She is also the author of Rooted by Thirst (Porkbelly Press).
 She has been awarded a fellowship from the Alabama State Council on the Arts, an Eco Poetry Fellowship from the Magic City Poetry Festival, and an artist residency at Hot Springs National Park.
-She has been nominated for inclusion in Best of the Net for her poetry and a Pushcart Prizes for her poetry and creative nonfiction.
 She earned an MFA in Poetry at the University of Oregon.
 Her work has appeared in POETRY, The Cincinnati Review, Southern Humanities Review, Tampa Review, and other journals.
 She directs the Ada Long Creative Writing Workshop for high school students at the University of Alabama at Birmingham.
 She and her husband, novelist James Braziel, live and write in a glass cabin that they are building by hand on Hydrangea Ridge.
+They are currently writing a collection of poems about their glass cabin life that will be released by Pulley Press in 2024.

 NONFICTION/MEMOIR: Salaam Green